joaocarmo/instagram-getter/README.md

 When installed, the script will render a menu on individual post pages that allows easy access to the source of the images displayed on the page.

-### Known issues

-The menu does not auto-update, so you need to refresh the page when you view a new post.

 ### Changelog

 #### v0.3.0